Taking Your HIV Medicine as Prescribed

 If you find you miss a lot of doses, talk to your health care provider or pharmacist about ways to help you remember to take your medicines as prescribed.
 You and your health care provider may even decide to change your treatment regimen to fit your health care needs and life situation, which may change over time.

-When your HIV treatment is in injectable form, it is also very important follow the dosing schedule your doctor provides.
+When your HIV treatment is in injectable form, it is especially important to follow the dosing schedule your doctor provides.
 Setting a consistent injection date can help you stay on track.

 Get tips on taking your HIV medicine as prescribed.